lobe/iOS-bootstrap/README.md

 <div style="text-align:center"><img src="https://github.com/lobe/iOS-bootstrap/raw/nicerDevExperience/assets/Xcode%20Play%20Button.png" /></div>

+And there you have it!
+You're app should be running on your device.
+If xcode pops up a message asking you to setup your team, just follow the steps it suggests or [take a look here](https://stackoverflow.com/questions/40475094/how-to-specify-development-team-in-xcode#40476567).
+And finally, if you'd like to post this app to the App Store, you're more then welcome to.
+To do so, [follow the instrustions here](https://developer.apple.com/app-store/submitting/) to get the process rolling.
+You'll need to have an Apple Developer account.

 ## Tips and Tricks

 You're more the welcome to use this app as a starting place for your own project.
 Below is a high level overview of the project to get you started.
 Like any good bootstrap app, this project has been kept intentionally simple.
-There are only two main components, the Camera, and the Prediction.
+There are only two main components in two files, `ContentView.swift` and `MyViewController.swift`.

-### `Camera.js`
+### `ContentView.swift`
-The Camera is resonsible for displaying a live full screen view of the user's webcam.
-It can easily be modified to take input from any camera attached to your computer, so could hook this up to your sub telescope and use that!
+This file contains all the main UI, built using SwiftUI.
+If you'd like to adjust the plactment of any UI elements or add you own, start here.
+If you'd like a primer on SwiftUI, I'd start with this: [Build a SwiftUI app for iOS 14](https://designcode.io/swiftui2-course)

-### `Prediction.js`
+### `MyViewController.swift`
-Our Prediction component is the box in the lower left hand corner.
-It's responsible for displaying the prediction results and their confidences.
+This file contains all parts that needed to be done using the old style UIKit.
+Mainly this is making the camera view.
+Luckily, this is all ported back to SwiftUI using Apple's `UIViewControllerRepresentable` API.
+This allows us to make the camera view, and the use it like any other SwiftUI view above.
+Because this deals with the camera, you'll also see the CoreML prediction call here.

 ### Miscellaneous Pointers
-* There's a config file in `/src` that has various config options for the app.
-* The prediction happens at a set interval (500ms), while the camera is kept showing a live feed regardless of the prediction frequency.
-* The shared css in the `App.css`
-* All the code is commented, this should help you explore and configure to create your own version
+* This project contains a sample icon and other assets, feel free to use these or create your own.
+* When you're using the app, swiping up on the screen pulls open the image picker.
+* Double tapping flips the camera around to the front facing camera.
+Double tapping again filps the camera back to the front.

 ## Contributing